https://invisible-island.net/ncurses/man/

 initscr(3x) or newterm(3x) must be called to initialize curses before

-use of any functions that deal with windows and screens.
+use of any functions that access or manipulate windows or screens.

 To get character-at-a-time input without echoing--most interactive,